 Why is Budgeting so Important?

 Not properly managing a budget can drastically affect your short-term and long-term wealth.
+It’s the same with managing credit cards where you need to track your purchases against the income that you actually earn.
 In good times, budgeting is a powerful tool that maximizes every dollar you earn.
 And in bad times, it is essential to keep you afloat and ensure you won’t come up short financially.

 Why is not having a budget a mistake?